 - 4.7 The following employment land established around Rayleigh will be protected from alternative uses: - Imperial Park Industrial Estate, Rayleigh This site is located to the west of Rayleigh with access onto Rawreth Lane.
-This industrial estate is in a good condition. - Brook Road Industrial Estate, Rayleigh This industrial estate is situated to the south of Rayleigh with good access onto the A127. - 4.8 The location of these two employment sites, which will continue to be protected for employment uses, is illustrated in Figure 18.
+This industrial estate is in a good condition. - Brook Road Industrial Estate, Rayleigh This industrial estate is situated to the south of Rayleigh with good access onto the A127. - 4.8 The location of these two employment sites is illustrated in Figure 18.